Mason (musician)

-Mason has released music on numerous electronic music labels, such as Island Records, Defected, Skint, Toolroom, Great Stuff Recordings and Fool's Gold Records, and remixed artists such as Moby, Steve Aoki, Hadouken!, Don Diablo, Mat Zo, 2Unlimited, Mylo, Metronomy, Tommy Trash, Martin Solveig, Robyn and Gabriella Cilmi.
+Mason has released music on numerous electronic music labels, such as Island Records, Defected, Skint, Toolroom, Great Stuff Recordings, and Fool's Gold Records, and remixed artists such as Moby, Steve Aoki, Hadouken!, Don Diablo, Mat Zo, 2Unlimited, Mylo, Metronomy, Tommy Trash, Martin Solveig, Robyn and Gabriella Cilmi.

 Mason plays live shows as well as DJ sets and has performed at festivals such as Sensation White, Dance Valley, Tomorrowland, Nature One, Creamfields, Global Gathering and clubs such as Fabric, Ministry of Sound, Green Valley, Space Ibiza, Zouk, Octagon, Air and many others with over a thousand shows in more than 50 countries around the world.
 Mason is the organiser behind several parties throughout the Netherlands, including the Animal Language Kafe Rave and Avondwinkel at Club Nyx in Amsterdam.
 He is also on the board of Buma Cultuur and BAM!
 Popauteurs, representing Dutch pop and dance artists.

 Biography

-Iason Chronis was born in Amsterdam to a Dutch actress Adrienne Kleiweg and Greek sculptor Jorgos Chronis.
+Iason Chronis was born in Amsterdam to Dutch actress Adrienne Kleiweg and Greek sculptor Jorgos Chronis.
 Both his sisters have been TV actresses too.

 Chronis began learning the violin at age 6.
 In 1987, he sang in the eighth version of the Kinderen voor Kinderen choir and would continue to do so until the twelfth edition in 1991.

 In 1995, he started doing DJ performances, initially in and around Amsterdam but later abroad.
-In 1999, he took a four-year course in Music Composition and Performance, which he graduated with honours and for which he received an award from the Dutch Royal Family.
+In 1999, he took a four-year course in Music Composition and Performance, which he graduated with honours and for which he received an award from the Dutch royal family.
 He used his violin skills during his DJ sets between 1999 and 2005.
 During his world tour with Tiësto in 2004, he played the violin during a live performance of "Lethal Industry", as well as being Tiesto's warm up DJ.
-In 2006, Coen Berrier (born 17 April 1979) joined Mason in the studio and during live shows, but left Mason in spring 2014.
+In 2006, Coen Berrier joined Mason in the studio and during live shows, but left Mason in spring 2014.
 Berrier has had earlier UK chart success with "Husan" by Bhangra Knights.

 In 2008, Mason launched his own label Animal Language.
 In 2011, he released his debut album They Are Among Us, which featured collaborations with Róisín Murphy, DMC, Sam Sparro, Kurtis Blow and Aqualung.
 In 2014 the second Mason album ZOA was released, featuring Jocelyn Brown, Zoot Woman, Rouge Mary (Hercules & Love Affair) among other featured artists.

 In 2015, his single "Papapapa" on Loulou Records reached the number 1 position on the online DJ store Beatport.
 In the same year, Mason released his Nite Rite series, a collection of numbered Nite Rites, released on each full moon.
 Nite Rite Ten featured Danielle Moore from the UK indie band Crazy P on vocals.
 He also collaborated on releases with German house acts Moonbootica and Sharam Jey and remixed fellow Dutch acts Kraak & Smaak, Janne Schra and Arling & Cameron that year.